cloudposse/atmos/website/docs/core-concepts/stacks/catalogs.md

 ```

 In this example, there's a single organization called `acme` with an example of one organizational unit (OU) called `platform`.
 The OU has 3 stages: `dev`, `staging`, and `prod`.
 Each stage then operates in a number of regions.
 Each region then has a `networking` layer, a `backing-services` layer, and a `teams` layer.
 The `staging` and `prod` accounts have both have a `compliance` layer, which isn't needed in the `dev` stages.

+The files like `networking.yaml` and `compliance.yaml` can be named anything you want.
+It's helpful to think about organizing Components based on their lifecycles or according to a concept of layers that stack on top of each other.

 ### Everything Else